gewarren/docs/docs/framework/wpf/graphics-multimedia/painting-with-solid-colors-and-gradients-overview.md

 <a name="specifyinggradientcolors"></a>

-## Specifying Transparent or Partially-Transparent Gradient Stops
+## Specifying Transparent or Partially Transparent Gradient Stops

 Because gradient stops do not provide an opacity property, you must specify the alpha channel of colors using  ARGB hexadecimal notation in markup or use the <xref:System.Windows.Media.Color.FromScRgb%2A?displayProperty=nameWithType> method to create gradient stops that are transparent or partially transparent.
 The following sections explain how to create partially transparent gradient stops in [!INCLUDE[TLA2#tla_xaml](../../../../includes/tla2sharptla-xaml-md.md)] and code.